-- 1. Time-outs are to be signaled with the traditional "T" sign and the Chief Umpire will time the 90 seconds from the time that both coaches together reach the ice level and must be signaled from the ice surface by the team whose clock is running. - 2.
-If the play is at the away end the team that did not call the time-out will not meet with their coach until the coach of the team that called the time out reaches the hogline at the away end. - 3.
+- 1. Each team may request two time-outs per game and one time-out during any extra end.
+The time-out will be a maximum of sixty seconds in length plus any designated travel time for the coach (or alternate) to access the field of play. - 2.
+If the play is at the away end the team that did not call the time-out will not meet with their coach until the coach of the team that called the time out reaches the end boards at the away end. - 3.
 The coach of the team that did not call the time-out will have access to their team at the home end backboards only and must give priority to the team calling the time-out. - 4.
 At the conclusion of the time-out (expiration of time) or when the team that calls the time-out leaves the field of play, the time-out is over for both teams.
 Coaches that call the time-out can access their teams on the backboards of the playing end only. - 5.
 Only the designated coach or 5th player (not both) can meet with their team during the time out.
 Coaches can access their teams from the backboards only, there is no use of empty sheets or walks ways unless all sheets have walk ways.